 6. Only school districts whose high school is located in a county adjacent to the border of the requested IBA “receiving” district may apply for a district change.
 Mileage, whole grade sharing, or reconsolidation will be considered appropriate rationale for such requests.

 First Time Requests

-School Districts who wish to change IBA districts need to complete a “Request to Change IBA District" petition form and a letter of explanation to the IBA President by September 30th of the year preceding the anticipated request.
+School Districts who wish to change I.B.A. districts need to complete a "Request to Change I.B.A.
+District" petition form.
+The petition form and a letter of explanation must be sent to the I.B.A.
+President by September 30 of the year preceding the anticipated change.